sannihithatummala23/RomanNumeralConverter/README.md

  >   * Case 8 : URI : 'http://localhost:8080/romannumeral?query=-23'
        Expected O/P : Invalid Request.
 Input should be in the range of 1-3999 numbers
        ![-23](https://user-images.githubusercontent.com/65324839/136108472-6a1918c9-181c-4a17-b0c4-c2d222e8b767.JPG)

+## Room for Improvement:
+- Can automate the whole process using Jenkins/GitLab pipeline

+## Contact:
+- Developed by Sannihitha Tummala
+- sannihithatummala@gmail.com